8902 N Meridian St Ste 102

 Why Choose Dental Implants?

-Implants offer many benefits to patients:
+Implants offer many benefits to patients with missing teeth.
+They:

-Our dentist in Indianapolis, IN, will work with a local specialist as needed to help you establish a healthy and stable oral foundation for placing one or more dental implants.
+Our dentist in Indianapolis, IN, will work with a local specialist as needed to help you establish a healthy and stable base for implants.

 Bone Grafting